-The Rowenta DG8520 generates 5 bars of pressure that creates a steam output of 80 grams per minute and the 47 ounce water tank offers up to 90 minutes of uninterrupted ironing.
+Our absolute winner!
+The Rowenta Perfect Pro generates 7.4 bars of pressure that creates a steam output of 430-gram steam bursts.
 Additionally, it has an eco-mode which reduces power usage and steam output for when you need less steam force.
 It’s ideal for professional use as it has no auto shut-off feature so you can iron for as long as you need without unscheduled pauses.
-Full Review.
+It has the exceptional quality we expect from Rowenta.

 - Energy-saving settings